 where the derivative of the spherical Bessel function is given in Eq.~\eqref{derivativejl}.
 We have put $T(k) = 1$ here for simplicity.

-We can manipulate analytically this integral following the technique used in \cite{Mukhanov:2003xr} and \cite{Mukhanov:2005sc}.
-In these references, baryon loading and diffusion damping are taken into account but here we just tackle a simpler case.
+We can manipulate this integral analytically, following the technique used in \cite{Mukhanov:2003xr} and \cite{Mukhanov:2005sc}.
+In these references, baryon loading and diffusion damping are taken into account, but here we just tackle a simpler case.

-The idea is to avoid the oscillatory nature of the Bessel function and of the trigonometric ones (which are also problematic from a numerical perspective) by approximating $j_\ell(x)$ as follows, for large $\ell$:
+The idea is to avoid the oscillatory nature of the Bessel function and the trigonometric ones (which are also problematic from a numerical perspective) by approximating $j_\ell(x)$ as follows, for large $\ell$:

-This approximation is identical either for $j_\ell(x)$ and for $j_{\ell - 1}(x)$, since we are assuming $\ell$ to be large.
-Hence, when we deal with the derivative of the spherical Bessel function in Eq.~\eqref{Clnobaryonseq1}, we can factorise a $j^2_\ell(x)$ and we can approximate the squared cosine coming from the above approximation with its average, i.e. a factor $1/2$.
+This approximation is identical for both $j_\ell(x)$ and $j_{\ell - 1}(x)$, since we are assuming $\ell$ to be large.
+Hence, when we deal with the derivative of the spherical Bessel function in Eq.~\eqref{Clnobaryonseq1}, we can factor a $j^2_\ell(x)$ and approximate the squared cosine from the above approximation with its average, i.e., a factor $1/2$.
 We thus have the following integration:

-where we have already assumed a scale-invariant spectrum, for simplicity.
+where we have already assumed a scale-invariant spectrum for simplicity.
 Using now the variable

 we can write:

 where note the appearance of the factor $\ell^2$ on the left hand side and we have defined the quantity: